-- (i) Taken any steps necessary to implement the written closure plan required by paragraph (b) of 40 CFR §257.102; - (ii) Submitted a completed application for any required state or agency permit or permit modification; or - (iii) Taken any steps necessary to comply with any state or other agency standards that are a prerequisite, or are otherwise applicable, to initiating or completing the closure of a CCR unit.
+- Taken any steps necessary to implement the written closure plan required by paragraph (b) of 40 CFR §257.102; - Submitted a completed application for any required state or agency permit or permit modification; or - Taken any steps necessary to comply with any state or other agency standards that are a prerequisite, or are otherwise applicable, to initiating or completing the closure of a CCR unit.

-4.0 CCR UNIT POST-CLOSURE CARE
+4. CCR UNIT POST-CLOSURE CARE

 CPS Energy will implement post-closure care of each CCR unit closed with CCR in place in accordance with 40 CFR §257.104.
-CPS Energy will also implement if applicable, activities required by the TRRP in accordance with 40 CFR §257 and 30 TAC §350.
-Goals of the post-closure care are as follows:
+Objectives of the post-closure care are as follows: